Prag8855/aab/content/docs/auslanderbehorde-job-change.md

 ## How to send this letter

+In Berlin, use the [*Ausländerbehörde*'s contact form].
 Send the letter to the department who is responsible for you.
 Include a copy of your resignation letter, your termination notice, and your new work contract.

 **[How to contact the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde)**

-The *Ausländerbehörde* will answer a few weeks later.[^1]
+The *Ausländerbehörde* takes a few weeks to reply.
+Sometimes, they don't reply at all.[^1]

 ## What to do next

 **[Losing or changing your job in Germany ➞](/guides/losing-your-job)**

-[^1]: Carina Senf at [Rotwang Law](https://rotwang-law.de/en/) (July 2023), user report (July 2023)
+[^1]: Carina Senf at [Rotwang Law](https://rotwang-law.de/en/) (July 2023), user report (July 2023), Victoria Messer (October 2024)